-I am headed to Philadelphia PA to coach five managers separately for six months and thought that sharing the situation summary, objectives, and first meeting agenda/plan would prove useful to you.
+I am headed to Philadelphia, PA, to coach five managers separately for six months and thought sharing the situation summary and objectives.
+First, a meeting agenda/plan would be helpful to you.

-Coaching and development for 5 high potential managers.
-Currently, the managers are struggling with a change in their role.
-Their direct manager is noticing a lapse in time for responses to customers and project members, a poor delegation of tasks and prioritization of incoming and outgoing work, plus increased signs of stress with the employees.
+Coaching and development for 5 high-potential managers.
+Currently, the managers are struggling with a change in their roles.
+Their direct manager notices a lapse in time for responses to customers and project members, a poor delegation of tasks, and prioritization of incoming and outgoing work, plus increased signs of stress with the employees.

-Their direct manager and the human resources director believe these managers have the cognition, complexity, and skilled-knowledge to be successful in his current role and would benefit from 1 on 1 coaching and development.
+Their direct manager and the human resources director believe these managers have the cognition, complexity, and skilled-knowledge to succeed in their current role and would benefit from 1 on 1 coaching and development.

 Enhanced performance of skills:

-- Project management – developing a process for prioritization of incoming work and outgoing communication.
+- Project management – developing a process for prioritizing incoming work and outgoing communication.